 - 3 bananas

 - 1 cup heavy cream

 - 3 tablespoons white sugar or 1/3 cup powdered sugar

 - 1/2 teaspoon vanilla extract or other flavoring

-In a food processor add the flour, shortening, and salt.
-Pulse until shortening is combined.
-If you don't have a food processor you can cut in the shortening by hand with a knife.
+In a food processor add the flour, butter, and salt.
+Pulse until mixture resembles coarse crumbs.
+If you don't have a food processor you can cut in the butter by hand with a knife.

-Press dough into a 9" pie pan and pinch the edges of the crust like shown above.
+Roll out dough to fit into a 9" pie pan and pinch the edges of the crust like shown above.

 For the filling: Add the sugar, flour, and salt to a medium saucepan.
 Gradually stir in the milk and cook over medium heat until mixture is boiling and thickens.
 Cook for 2 minutes.

 Remove from heat.
 Stir a small amount of the milk mixture into a separate bowl with egg yolks to temper them (about 2 tablespoons).
 This brings the temperature of the eggs up so that when they are added into the pan they don't scramble.
 Add the tempered eggs back into the milk mixture and cook for 2 minutes stirring constantly.

 Remove mixture from heat and add the butter and vanilla.